zola-25/zola-25.github.io/_posts/2021-05-05-signalR-loading-bar-with-cancellation-button-in-10-minutes.md

 tags: SignalR loading-bar .net .netcore dotnetcore asp.netcore bootstrap
 ---

-The aim here is to demonstrate the simplest way to use SignalR (Core version) in ASP.NET Core to create a loading bar that will automatically update itself whenever we push through SignalR the latest progress amount of a long running task to it.
+The aim here is to demonstrate the simplest way to use SignalR (ASP.NET Core version) in ASP.NET Core to create a loading bar that will automatically update itself whenever we push through SignalR the latest progress amount of a long running task to it.

 I won't go into details of every function and class necessary here, it's just an example using only ASP.NET Core, JQuery, Bootstrap and SignalR.

 ![SignalR Loading Bar Demo](/assets/img/posts/signalR-loading-bar-in-10-minutes/signalR-loading-bar-in-10-minutes.png)

-Starting from the default VS 2019 MVC template, add a new folder in the Web Project called SignalR.
+Starting from the default VS 2019 MVC template, add a new folder in a Web Project called SignalR.

 Then add a class deriving from the SignalR Hub class that's used to push and receive communications from the client: